 Aston University, Birmingham has opted into the TEF and received a Gold award.

 Year 1 Develop a thorough understanding of the processes that underpin key areas of biochemistry such as how biomolecules assemble into complex structures, how genetic material is stored and inherited and fundamental microbiological concepts.
 Core modules: Biomolecules, Cells to Systems, Microbiology and Genetics, and Molecular Metabolism.
 Year 2 Study topics such as how changes at the molecular level lead to disease, the role that cell signalling plays in life processes and learn how to apply fundamental biochemical concepts to experimental and real-world problems.
 Core modules: Cell Membranes, Mechanisms of Pathology, Molecular Biology and Biotechnology, and Protein Structure and Function.
 Placement year Gain valuable career-boosting experience by setting your studies in a real world context of a working environment alongside professionals.
-Undertake your placement in a wide variety of settings such as hospital, industrial or research laboratories or non-laboratory settings.
-Placements can be taken in the UK, EU or internationally.
 Final year Undertake a substantial original research project, choose from a range of advanced modules, and further develop your professional skills ready for your first career step post-graduation.
 Core modules: Research Project Preparation, Research Project, and Professional Skills for Biochemists.
+In addition, you will complete three of the following four options, Molecular and Applied Microbiology, Pharmacology and Toxicology, Industrial Biotechnology and/or Advanced Cell Membranes.
 For more information, please visit our website.

 Through a mixture of lectures, seminars and practical sessions, you will gain key laboratory, analytical, computational and communication skills needed by the modern biochemist.
 We maximise the time you spend doing hands-on practical work in the lab using specially-designed online activities both before and after the lab sessions.
+Each year of study is worth 120 credits, with each credit equivalent to 10 learning hours.
+The learning hours may include but are not limited to lectures, seminars, tutorials, lab sessions, practicals, online activity, reading, other independent study, reflecting on assignment feedback, field trips and work placements.
 You will be assessed throughout the course with wide range of assessments linked to learning outcomes, such as: examinations (unseen essay, short answer or multiple-choice questions), essays, presentations, laboratory reports, project work and computer based assessment.

 How to apply